Montana Hourly Paycheck Calculator

 Estimate Montana take-home pay including federal, state, and FICA taxes, applying pre-tax deductions across common pay schedules accurately today for.

 Typical Montana paychecks include federal income tax, Social Security, Medicare, and Montana state income tax withholding.
 Montana municipalities generally do not levy employee local wage/income taxes.
-Employers fund Montana unemployment insurance (SUTA), FUTA, workers’ compensation, and must maintain required notices/records.
+Employers fund Montana unemployment insurance (SUTA), FUTA, workers’ compensation, and maintain required postings.
 Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

-- Employee (federal): Income tax (IRS W-4), Social Security, Medicare, and Additional Medicare for high earners.
+- Employee (federal): Income tax (IRS W-4), Social Security, Medicare, Additional Medicare for high earners.

 - Local (employee): None on wages in Montana.